Considering investing in Australian real estate as a non-resident? The good news is, you can!

 To rent out your investment property you are not allowed to buy existing properties.
 You could do either of the following:

-• Acquire a newly developed property or
+- Acquire a newly developed property

-• Construct a new property on vacant land
+- Construct a new property on vacant land

 This helps increase supply in the Australian rental market which is a top priority for the government.
-By doing so, you support both builders and developers, ultimately contributing to Australia's economy.
-3. Vacant properties:
+By doing so, you support both builders and developers, ultimately contributing to Australia’s economy.

-If the property remains vacant, an annual vacancy fee must be paid.
 Generally, the vacancy fee equals the residential land application fee paid by the non-resident when applying for foreign investment approval to purchase the property, or when an exemption was requested or acquired through the developer exemption certificate scheme.
-If the fee from the initial application was waived or exempted, the same amount that was originally meant to be paid remains applicable.
-You must pay the vacancy fee if the following conditions do not apply.

-• Your property is occupied
+- Your property is occupied

-• Your property is available on the rental market
+- Your property is available on the rental market

-• Your property is rented out for 183 or more days (6 months) in a 12 month period
+- Your property is rented out for 183 or more days (6 months) in a 12 month period

-Regarding eligibility for purchase under specific conditions:
+Regarding eligibility for purchase under specific conditions

 If you are acquiring a property jointly with a spouse who is an Australian or New Zealand citizen (or permanent resident), there is no requirement for FIRB (Foreign Investment Review Board) approval.